daKmoR/testing-workflow-for-web-components/README.md

 ## Quick recap
 - Be sure to write lots of tests if you want to
-- Try to keep your code coverage high (however it does not need to be 100%)
+- Try to keep your code coverage high (however, it does not need to be 100%)
-- Do debugging in the browser via `npm run test:watch`
+- Debug in the browser via `npm run test:watch` for legacy browser use `npm run test:legacy.watch`

 ## What's next?
 - Run the tests in your CI (works perfectly well together with browserstack)